 As with many continuous processes, truly steady-state conditions are fleeting for disc granulation, and actual yields are much lower than theoretical yields.
 Furthermore, disc granulation requires frequent operator attention to try and maintain a balance of mass flow.

-Mix-granulation in a Lancaster Products K-series high shear mixing unit offers a much higher level of control and thus greater yields in the granulation process over disc granulation for several reasons.
+Mix-granulation in a Lancaster Products K-series high shear mixer offers a much higher level of control and thus greater yields in the granulation process over disc granulation for several reasons:

-- The mixing process is batch wise and tightly repeatable.
+- The mixing process is completed in batches and tightly repeatable.

 - The ability to produce products of the same characteristics batch-to-batch allows the operation to be automatic, with little operator attendance.